 Of the hanging bag type of shower we’ve tested, there are some that stand out as better than the others.

-At Decathlon, you can get a 10-litre Sea to Summit pocket shower that folds ultra-small and has the shower head built into the bag itself for around £18.
+For the ultimate in packability, go for the 10-litre Sea to Summit pocket shower that folds ultra-small and has the shower head built into the bag itself (around £18).